dgerabagi/aiascent-dev/flattened_repo.md

 *   **Data Labeling:** A specific type of annotation that focuses on classifying data by assigning predefined tags or categories to data points.
 It primarily answers the question "What is this?" (e.g., this image contains a "cat").
 *   **DCIA (Data Curator / Intelligence Analyst):** The peak archetype of the V2V pathway.
 A professional who combines the data-centric skills of a curator with the critical thinking and synthesis skills of an intelligence analyst.
 *   **Deliberate Practice:** A highly structured form of practice aimed at improving performance.
 It involves setting specific goals, maintaining intense focus, receiving immediate feedback, and constant refinement.
+*   **Diffing:** The process of comparing two versions of a file or text to see the exact differences (additions, deletions, modifications).
+A "diff viewer" is the tool used to visualize these changes, and it is a primary tool for the critical analysis of AI-generated code.

 ### **E**